wwwycc/wwwycc.github.io/index.md

 ## About Me

 I am a fourth-year Ph.D. student at the School of Mathematical Sciences, Tongji University, Shanghai, China, where I am advised by Prof. [Hao Wu](https://scholar.google.com/citations?user=BpJevpQAAAAJ).
 I earned my bachelor's degree in Statistics from Tongji University in 2021.
-Currently, I am interning at ByteDance Research, where I engage in protein dynamics research.
+From Jul.
+2023 to Feb.
+2025, I interned at ByteDance Research, where I engaged in protein dynamics research.

 ## Research Interests